 Formed in Australia by a Doctor of Philosophy (Speech Pathology), a Psychologist and two recovering stutterers with over 30 years experience in running weekly fluency workshops and booster weekends, this complete program is offered to people worldwide.
 The developers claim that Ezy-Speech offers a support-for-life treatment package and maintenance system with ongoing support for stutterers around the world.

-Disclaimer: The programs described above are for information only and describe some of the programs the Australia Speak Easy Association (ASEA) is aware of.
-Their inclusion on this page does not necessarily indicate the endorsement of these programs by the ASEA.
+Disclaimer: The programs above describe some of the treatment options available in Australia of which the Australia Speak Easy Association (ASEA) has some knowledge.
+Their inclusion on this page is for information only and people enquiring about treatment are encouraged to conduct their own research and evaluation.
 Stuttering can be a difficult disorder to treat at all ages so it cannot be guaranteed that any of the above programs will give the results required by each individual.
 Success depends, to a great extent, on the initial severity of the stuttering symptoms, what the person’s feelings are about the stuttering, the level to which the individual embraces the skills taught to them and the degree to which they are able to implement those skills and strategies in their daily life.
 For many adults, acceptance of a level of dysfluency can be an acceptable compromise but ultimately it is up to the individual.